cn00/unity-tutorials/README.md

 # Pseudorandom Noise 03: Value Noise

-[This is the second tutorial in a series about pseudorandom noise.](https://catlikecoding.com/unity/tutorials/pseudorandom-noise/value-noise/) It covers the transition from pure hashing to the simplest form of lattice noise.
+[This is the third tutorial in a series about pseudorandom noise.](https://catlikecoding.com/unity/tutorials/pseudorandom-noise/value-noise/) It covers the transition from pure hashing to the simplest form of lattice noise.

 ## License